IntersectMBO/plutus/doc/tutorials/basic-apps.rst

 :term:`Plutus apps<contract application>` are programs that run off-chain and manage active contract instances.
 They monitor the blockchain, ask for user input, and submit transactions to the blockchain.
 If you are a contract author, building a Plutus app is the easiest way to create and spend Plutus script outputs.
-In this tutorial you are going to write a Plutus app that locks some Ada in a script output and splits them evenly between two recipients.
+In this tutorial you are going to write a Plutus app that locks some ada in a script output and splits them evenly between two recipients.

 .. literalinclude:: BasicApps.hs
    :start-after: BLOCK0